Home

 Frequently Asked Questions

-• What is the best time to visit Brussels?
+• What is the best time of year to visit Brussels?

-For the vast majority of travelers, summer.
-Especially if you are sensitive to the cold, since the temperatures are pleasant without being excessively hot.
-The Belgian capital also has great charm in winter, but the intense damp cold means that some travelers do not enjoy it as much.
+For most travelers, summer is the best time.
+Especially if you don’t like the cold, since the temperatures are pleasant without being excessively hot.
+But the Belgian capital also has great charm in winter, although the damp cold can make it less enjoyable for some visitors.

 How much does the Free Tour cost?